 While burnout is awful, there are things you can do at the individual level to address it.
 While self-care is a big industry, it doesn’t cost a lot of money to take care of yourself.
 We agree that it can be overwhelming to try to achieve all of your wellness goals.
 Should you go to yoga, cook healthy meals, do a HIIT workout, practice mindfulness or go to bed early?
 The options are overwhelming.
 However, all of these things are helpful in their own way.
 Find a combination that works for you and you’ll likely see burnout decrease.

 Research supports the idea that burnout can be decreased by things like disconnecting and time off, gratitude, yoga, sleep, and mindfulness.
-If you’re interested in trying new, research-based practices to decrease your wellness, you can take a look at our workplace wellness reset for ideas.
+If you’re interested in trying new, research-based practices to increase your wellness, you can take a look at our workplace wellness reset for ideas.

 Petersen mentions that leaders are asking Millennials to disconnect, but Millennials are ignoring their requests (which we don’t have evidence for either).
 This is also a solvable problem.
 If that’s the case, listen to the data that is coming from others and try to take steps to decrease your burnout and disconnect from work.
 Burnout is only impossible to tackle if you do nothing about it.
 Just acknowledging it is not enough.
 That’s true for all generations!